LightFiLimited/lf-documentation/README.md

 - Create github action to publish to `gh-pages` branch (edit from template)
 - Ensure repository setup is set to use `gh-pages` branch root
 - Should be available on [https://lightfilimited.github.io/lf-documentation/](https://lightfilimited.github.io/lf-documentation/)
+- Add custom domain to Organisation Settings (will need to add TXT record to DNS)
+- Add DNS CNAME record pointing `docs.lightfi.io` to `lightfilimited.github.io`
+- Wait a bit for DNS things to propagate
+- Add custom pages domain on github repository settings